 Looking back today, I’m overwhelmed with deep gratitude for the devices that connected the near and dear ones and how it used to serve as a tool to strengthen our bonds.
 The Mobile Revolution began.

 Currently, with the innumerable gadgets right from Amazon kindle, Echo, Apple TV, Fitbit, SmartThings and Sonos invariably proved that the human brain need not be wasted in vain to hold mundane data.
 I upgraded smoothly, without any regrets from PCs to Ultrabooks, and from headphones to Earbuds.

-My pride didn’t last long when my Dad inquired for my son’s hand phone number, while I was bragging about my Siri’s efficiency and my mind went blank at his question.
-I tried to recall his number as in the good old days where I had almost hundreds of my friends landline numbers on deck.
-To my ravage of self worth, not just my son’s number, but I was unable to recall a single number from my memory because my inbred skills had been taken over by my smartphone and I was dazed if ageing is still the reason for loss of memory?
+My pride didn’t last long when my Dad inquired for my son’s handphone number, while I was bragging about my Siri’s efficiency and my mind went blank at his question.
+I tried to recall his number as in the good old days where I had almost hundreds of my friends’ landline numbers on deck.
+To my ravage of self-worth, not just my son’s number, but I was unable to recall a single number from my memory because my inbred skills had been taken over by my smartphone and I was dazed if ageing is still the reason for the loss of memory?

-Devastated, for the first time in my life, I shut off every gadget on my table and went straight to my son with the intention of testing his level of memory and asked for his phone number to which he promptly replied that he had forwarded to my WhatsApp, adding that he never stored any numbers in mind, not realizing there might be a need to remember emergency numbers at the time of crises, nor me, so I realized.
+Devastated, for the first time in my life, I shut off every gadget on my table and went straight to my son to test his level of memory and asked for his phone number to which he promptly replied that he had forwarded to my WhatsApp, adding that he never stored any numbers in mind, not realizing there might be a need to remember emergency numbers at the time of crises, nor me, so I realized.